PVSSLR/CUBESAT-/README.md

  * matplotlib

  ### Deployment
+ ## A. To Visualize the movements  and to read sensor data
-  1. Connect the circuit for MPU-6050 and dht11 seperately
+  1. Connect the circuit for MPU-6050 and dht11 seperately.
-  2. Connect the Arduino with Laptop/PC
+  2. Connect the Arduino with Laptop/PC.
-  3. Download or install all the required libraries for python and arduino
+  3. Download or install all the required libraries for python and arduino.
-  4. Make sure you choose the correct port and board in Arduino IDE
+  4. Make sure you choose the correct port and board in Arduino IDE.
-  5. Upload the ``IMU_Cubesat.ino`` to the Arduino IDE (NOTE:- You dont need to upload the sketches to Arduino board every single time)
+  5. Upload the ``IMU_Cubesat.ino`` to the Arduino IDE.
+  (NOTE:- You dont need to upload the sketches to Arduino board every single time)
-  6. open the ``main.py`` in any python IDE
+  6. Run the ``main.py`` in any python IDE.
-  7. Go to line 10 and modify ``YOUR_PORT_NO`` to the one you selected in arduino IDE
+  7. Go to line 10 and modify ``YOUR_PORT_NO`` to the one you selected in arduino IDE.

 ```
   ser = serial.Serial('YOUR_PORT_NO', 38400, timeout=1)
   ser = serial.Serial('COM7', 38400, timeout=1)
  ```
+ ## B. To store sensor data
+   1. Upload the ``Cubesat_SD.ino`` to the Arduino IDE.
+   2. The code can be modified based on the sensor which you use.

+ ## C. To plot live graph
+   1. Upload the ``Cubesat_Live_Graph.ino`` to the Arduino IDE.
+   2. Run the ``Cubesat_Live_Graph.py`` in any python IDE.

 ## Acknowledgments